brendan-chess/brendan-chess/README.md

 # 🚀 I'm a full-stack web developer!

-## About me

-🌴 Born and raised in Los Angeles, California

-🌪 Currently living in Kansas City, Missouri

 ## My Background

 🖥 2016 - First began coding in my senior year of high school